easeaico/pulse-go/docs/Methodology/EnvironmentMethodology.md

 <center>
 <a href="./Images/Environment/EnvironmentVerificationCircuit.png"><img src="./Images/Environment/EnvironmentVerificationCircuit.png"></a>
-<i>Figure 15.
-The %Energy system is replaced for the %Environment unit test by a single heat source to represent the metabolic rate.
+<i>@figuredef {EnvironmentISOTestSetup} The %Energy system is replaced for the %Environment unit test by a single heat source to represent the metabolic rate.
 None of the energy is stored, but instead directly affects the %Environment.</i>
 </center><br>

-The results in Table 6 show the skin temperatures calculated significantly higher than that by the ISO standard code.
+The results in @tableref {EnvironmentISOValidation} show the skin temperatures calculated significantly higher than that by the ISO standard code.
 However, the individual heat loss values seem reasonable and show the correct trends based on the inputs.
 The %Environment model conserves energy as seen in the last column with the difference in heat produced by the metabolic rate to the sum of the heat loss by all four means.
 The ISO standard does not conserve energy in the same way, and makes several looser assumptions that the %Environment system does not.
 This could explain many of the discrepancies.
 The requirement for the %Environment system to be able to handle extreme environments with feedback from other systems requires it to more strictly adhere to a rigorous physics based modeling approach.

 <br><center>
-<i>Table 6.
-The published ISO 7730:2005 Appendix D: Computer Program for Calculation PMV and PPD
+<i>@tabledef {EnvironmentISOValidation} The published ISO 7730:2005 Appendix D: Computer Program for Calculation PMV and PPD
 Written in BASIC code @cite ISOPDF was used to verify the %Environment calculations are reasonable.
 Deviations can be explained by the fact that the engine successfully conserves energy, while the ISO 7730:2005 outputs do not.</i>
 </center>
 <center><a href="./Images/Environment/EnvironmentVerification.png"><img src="./Images/Environment/EnvironmentVerification.png" width="1100"></a></center>